stahta01/wxCode_components/wxxml2/ReadMe.txt

 	   of recursive searchs
 	 - updated the bakefile build system with wxWidgets bakefile presets;
 	   now configure script automatically detects the wx configuration used
+	 - added the wxXML2CHECK_VERSION macro
+	 - added compatibility with 2.5.4 < libxml2 < 2.6.1

  1.1
      - second release; fixed the sample and the docs